Akaashspecs/TODO-LIST/README.md

 -> git clone <repository_url>

+-> cd TODO-LIST

 -> Install Dependencies with ( npm install ) command in terminal.

--> Start the Development Server:
+-> Start the Development Server: with npm run dev.

 note-{if tailwind css is not working then you can run these two command npm install -D tailwindcss postcss autoprefixer